Employment Discrimination Lawyer

 Employment Discrimination Lawyers New York City

 Unfortunately, employee discrimination is still very prevalent in the workplace.
-Discrimination comes in many forms and affects individuals that the law recognizes as protected classes.
-The attorneys at Cohen & Fitch LLP are familiar with Federal, State, and local laws that apply to all forms of discrimination, whether it is raced based, age-related, gender, sexual orientation, religion, or as a result of a disability.
+It comes in many forms and affects individuals that the law recognizes as protected classes.
+The attorneys at Cohen & Fitch LLP are familiar with Federal, State, and local laws that apply to all forms of bias, whether it is race-based, age-related, gender, sexual orientation, religion, or as a result of a disability.

 Employment Discrimination Lawyers